TJEverett/my-first-webpage/README.md

 ## Description

-This is my paractice webpage used to learn how to create paragraphs, ordered lists, unordered lists, hyperlinks, and insert images.
+This is my paractice webpage used to learn how to create paragraphs, ordered lists, unordered lists, hyperlinks, insert images, and create style sheets.

 ## Setup/Installation Requirements